Grounds to Motion for a New Trial Under Penal Code 1181 PC

 The jury is forbidden from reaching a verdict by any means other than a fair expression of opinion on part of ALL of the jurors.
 If the jury has come to a verdict without careful consideration of the evidence or input from all jurors who wish to speak on the matter, this can act as grounds for granting a new trial.
 Methods for determining your guilt without consideration of the evidence such as (flipping a coin) are expressly forbidden and unanimous consent from all members of the jury is required.

-Other grounds to Motion for a new trial California Penal Code 1181:
+Other grounds to Motion for a New Trial Under California Penal Code 1181:

 Jury misconduct can encompass a wide range of improper activity and can constitute grounds for granting a new trial if it has adversely affected your right to a fair and impartial court proceeding.
 Some other examples of misconduct include: